Dentures Can Restore Your Complete Smile

 If you choose this kind of denture, you will first need to receive dental implants.
 These tiny, biocompatible titanium posts will be surgically inserted into your jawbone.
 Once healed, they will simulate tooth roots and provide stable support for your denture.
 Depending on the amount and quality of your bone tissue, you may need a graft prior to the implant procedure.

-When your dental implants are fully integrated, Dr. Balloch attach your new denture.
+When your dental implants are fully integrated, we will attach your new denture.
 The entire procedure takes place over the course of approximately three to six months.

 Caring for Your Restoration

 You will care for your implant-supported denture in the same way that you would care for a traditional denture.
 Brush it daily, rinse it after eating, and take it out overnight.
-If you have a fixed type, then you will visit Dr. Balloch periodically to have him remove it for thorough cleaning and maintenance.
+If you have a fixed type, then you will visit Dr. Bidra periodically where he may remove it for thorough cleaning and maintenance.

 If you are missing teeth, well-fitting dentures can improve several areas of your life.
-Dr. Balloch would be happy to discuss the different types of dentures available.
+We would be happy to discuss the different types of dentures available.
 Please contact us to schedule a personal consultation.